ABOUT BOWEL CANCER

 Symptoms & statistics

 New Zealand has one of the highest rates of bowel cancer in the world.
-Each year about 3,000 people are diagnosed with the disease and more than 1,200 will die from the disease.
+More than 3,000 people are diagnosed with bowel cancer each year and over 1,200 will die from the disease.

 Bowel cancer symptoms

 - Bleeding from the bottom (rectal bleeding)

-- Change of bowel motions over several weeks that come and go
+- Change of bowel motions/habits that come and go over several weeks

 - Severe persistent or periodic abdominal pain